Stuyk/altv-athena/README.md

 This project solely exists as a new standard for GTA 5 roleplay scripts on the [alt:V](https://altv.mp/) client.
 The Athena Roleplay Script for GTA 5 has type safety through TypeScript and a solid foundation for what is considered core for a Roleplay server.
 You can find a list of features for the Athena Roleplay Script below in the Feature List section.

-You will have to do some general script writing and know Javascript or Typescript to fully understand what this script has to offer.
+**You will have to do some general programming** and know Javascript or Typescript to fully understand what this script has to offer.
 The script itself takes some of the harder pieces of writing a roleplay script for GTA 5 and makes them more accessible.

 This is a framework and not a out-of-the-box full-featured script.
 This framework aims to provide the bare minimum necessary to help you get your server running at a much faster rate.

+## Is this for non-programmers?

+No, this framework is meant to get people who have fiddled with programming languages off the ground and give them features that are already completed.
+This makes it much easier to start a Roleplay server, but adding the additional code necessary to make a full-featured server is a bit more difficult.

 ## Where to Purchase?